Floquet$-$Bloch analysis of wave propagation with time-periodic coefficients: Implementation and numerical experiments

 \emph{Validation in the time domain:} We validate our approximations of Floquet solutions $u^\omega$ for a few values of $\omega$, by approximating the solutions of the initial value problem, whose initial values are determined by the evaluation of Floquet solutions corresponding to different $\omega$ at $t=0$.
-More precisely, we use a Crank--Nicholson time integration scheme approximate the function $u^{h,K,\omega}_{\mathrm{init}}$, whose difference to the temporal mode associated to the approximated Fourier coefficients $\widehat{u}^\omega_{h,K}$ was analyzed in Proposition~\ref{prop:td-sol-differences}.
+More precisely, we use a Crank--Nicholson time integration scheme to approximate the function $u^{h,K,\omega}_{\mathrm{init}}$, whose difference to the temporal mode associated with the approximated Fourier coefficients $\widehat{u}^\omega_{h,K}$ was analyzed in Proposition~\ref{prop:td-sol-differences}.
 In order to observe exponentially growing modes, we use $\kappa(t) = e^{\cos(2\pi t)}$ and crucially use the smaller parameter $\kappa_0=0.1$, which reduces the absorption from the absorbing boundary conditions.
 The solutions are then approximated over $5$ periods (until the final time $\widetilde T = 5T=5$) and the norms of the respective solutions are shown in Figure~\ref{Fig:time_Floquets}.
 We observe that the predicted decay of the Floquet exponent and the mode align well with the solution generated by the time integration scheme.
-Moreover, as predicted by Proposition~\ref{prop:td-sol-differences} (for sufficiently large $K$), we observe that both solutions agree well.
-The restrictive assumption on $K$ was, however, not necessary, since the plots were created with $K=25$ and $p=20$.
-This may be caused by a stronger localization of the visualized modes.
+As predicted by Proposition~\ref{prop:td-sol-differences} (for sufficiently large $K$), their difference is small.
+This strong agreement is observed despite the neglection of the restrictive assumption on $K$ (in Proposition~\ref{prop:td-sol-differences}), since the plots were created with $K=25$ and $p=20$.
+This may be caused by a stronger localization property (than the worst-case estimate \eqref{eq:local}) of the visualized modes.

 Figure~\ref{Fig:eigenmodes} visualizes two Floquet solutions, which are inhibited in the system with absorbing boundary conditions \eqref{eq:Absorbing} or Neumann boundary conditions \eqref{eq:Neumann}.
 The visualized approximations have been computed with $K=25$ and $p=10$.